zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-07-19-LCM-20240718-RNA-DNA-Extractions-Zymo.md

 ![2024-07-19-gel-Zymo.JPG](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/gels/2024-07-19-gel-Zymo.JPG?raw=true)

 Mayyybe bands for the 2 Pocillopora ProK digestions (# 20,21) ?
+Positve control was the DNA from the Pdam Heron Island project (extracted in 11/2022), sample RF14B.
+Diluted, likely too much....

 ##### Reran these samples on a gel on 7/24/24: